Our qualified lactation consultants and breastfeeding counsellors provide you with support in the following situations:

 Need help on another day?

-If you need to see a lactation consultant on another day – please ring South West Health Care’s Infant Feeding Support Service on 0419377803 or you can call the Australian Breastfeeding Association’s Helpline – 1800 mum 2 mum (1800 686268)
+If you need to see a lactation consultant on another day or prefer to see somebody in a private setting – please ring South West Health Care’s Infant Feeding Support Clinic on (03) 5564 4363 or 0419377803.
+You can also call the Australian Breastfeeding Association’s Helpline – 1800 mum 2 mum (1800 686 268).